 Note: Section 1337E of the Corporations Act 2001 of the Commonwealth confers jurisdiction on the Local Court in relation to civil matters (other than superior court matters) under that Act.
 Examples of superior court matters in relation to company title home unit disputes include the winding up of a company title corporation or the oppressive conduct of a company title corporation’s affairs.

 In determining proceedings involving a company title home unit dispute, the Court may make any of the following orders:

-However, the Court does not have jurisdiction to make an order on a money or other claim in the proceedings that would exceed the jurisdictional limit of the Court under this Part when sitting in the Division concerned.
+However, the Court does not have jurisdiction to make an order on money or other claim in the proceedings that would exceed the jurisdictional limit of the Court under this Part when sitting in the Division concerned.